amazon-archives/aws-serverless-appsync-loyalty/README.md

 }
 ```

-Alternatively, you can get the same result using the relation between the User type and the Order type by querying the User ID:
+Alternatively, you can get the same result using the relation between the User type (Users Table) and the Order type (Orders Table) by querying the User ID:

 ```graphql
 query {